speters33w/ARC_Printer/ReadMe.md

 ### **Potential Areas for Improvement (Minor)**

+- **Security (CORS/HTTP):** Direct `XMLHttpRequest` to a local IP address and port (like `http://printerIP:5964/printers/...`) often faces Cross-Origin Resource Sharing (CORS) restrictions in modern browsers if the web page is served from a different origin (e.g., `http://your-server.com` trying to talk to `http://printer-ip`).
+If this is an internal tool or run as a local file (`file://`), CORS might not be an issue.
+However, if deployed on a web server, a proxy or specific CORS headers on the printer/print server would be necessary.
+Using HTTP for communication, especially if sensitive data were involved (though not the case here), would typically warrant HTTPS.
+For a local printer utility, this is less critical but worth noting.

 - **Modularity**: As mentioned, splitting CSS and JS into separate files could be considered for larger-scale maintenance.
 - **User Feedback for Input Validation**: For `addArc` and `deleteArc`, currently, an `alert` is used for "Code already exists" or "Code does not exist."
 A less intrusive UI feedback (e.g., a temporary message near the input field, or changing the input border color) might be preferred.
-- **Code Comments**: While there are good comments, particularly in the JavaScript, adding more comments for complex CSS sections or very specific ZPL parameters could be beneficial for future developers.
+- **Code Comments**: While there are good comments, particularly in the JavaScript, adding more comments for complex CSS sections could be beneficial for future developers.
 - **Input Field Clearing**: The `input.value = ""` is good for `addArc` and `deleteArc`.
 Consider if the `customCode` input should also be cleared after printing, depending on the expected workflow.
 - **More Robust Printer Status**: While there's a "Printing..." message, integrating more detailed feedback from the print server (if available) beyond just "Printing failed" could enhance user understanding of issues.
+- **Modern JavaScript Features:** While functional, the code primarily uses older JavaScript patterns (e.g., `XMLHttpRequest`).
+Modern alternatives like `fetch` API offer more flexible and promise-based approaches to network requests.

 Overall, this is a well-engineered and practical application for its specific use case, demonstrating thoughtful design choices for both user experience and technical implementation, especially in its interaction with the Zebra printer via a likely local proxy.